ouweiya/zustand-zh/docs/guides/typescript.md

 Also, we recommend using `devtools` middleware as last as possible.
 For example, when you use it with `immer` as a middleware, it should be `immer(devtools(...))` and not `devtools(immer(...))`.
 This is because`devtools` mutates the `setState` and adds a type parameter on it, which could get lost if other middlewares (like `immer`) also mutate `setState` before `devtools`.
 Hence using `devtools` at the end makes sure that no middlewares mutate `setState` before it.

-## Authoring middlewares and advanced usage
+## Authoring middlewares and advanced usage {#authoring-middlewares-and-advanced-usage}

 Imagine you had to write this hypothetical middleware.